A Sequential Benders-based Mixed-Integer Quadratic Programming Algorithm and Its Implementation in the CAMINO Toolbox: Numerical results

 \section{Numerical results}

 In this section, we illustrate the performance of Algorithm~\ref{alg: benders region s-miqp} via numerical experiments.
-First, we compare the proposed algorithm against two open-source solvers, Bonmin \citep{Bonami2005} and SHOT \citep{Lundell2022a, Lundell2022b}, respectively, on a large number of \acp{MINLP} selected from the MINLPLib \citep{Bussieck2003a}.
-Secondly, we consider two instances of optimal control for a nonlinear system with binary control input.
-The first one is a textbook example contained in \citep[\S 8.17]{Rawlings2017}, while the second one is a real-world complexity study case of a climate system for a building from \citep{Buerger2021}.
-Unfortunately, solving the two optimal control problems with SHOT has not been possible due to the lack of interface with CasADi.
-An attempt to write such interface is left for future work.
-All the presented results are obtained on a computer with a 12th-generation Intel Core i7-12800H processor and 32 GB of memory.
+First, we compare the proposed algorithm against three open-source solvers, Bonmin~\citep{Bonami2005}, SCIP~\citep{Achterberg2009,Bestuzheva2023}, and SHOT~\citep{Lundell2022a, Lundell2022b}, and the commercial solver Gurobi~\citep{Gurobi}, on a large number of \acp{MINLP} selected from the MINLPLib~\citep{Bussieck2003a,MINLPLib}. \andrea{ SCIP and Gurobi are global solver for nonconvex MINLPs and they implement a spatial branch-and-bound method. } Secondly, we consider two \acp{OCP} for a nonlinear system with binary control input: a textbook example from~\citep[\S 8.17]{Rawlings2017} and a real-world case study of a building climate system from~\citep{Buerger2021}.
+Since SCIP, SHOT and Gurobi for MINLPs do not have a direct interface with CasADi, comparing it on these \acp{OCP} is nontrivial. \andrea{For the simpler textbook example, we reformulated the problem in Pyomo~\citep{hart2011pyomo,bynum2021pyomo} to enable calling SCIP, SHOT and Gurobi.
+We did not attempt the same for the more complex climate-system case, because CasADi cannot directly output an AMPL description, and reformulating the problem in Pyomo is not trivial.} All the presented results are obtained on a computer with a Intel(R) Xeon(R) W-2225 CPU @ 4.10GHz processor with 4 cores and 32 GB of memory. \andrea{ Since the benchmark on MINLPLib instances takes several hours, we ran the solvers in parallel, in batch of three, to have one core always free preventing overloading.
+To minimize oscillations in compute power, we disabled CPU boost and set the maximum CPU clock to 4GHz, slightly lower than the nominal CPU clock. }